JMaravalhasSilva/zfs_replication_hardening/README.md

 In the "Public SSH Key" you should see something like "ssh-rsa ...".
 Edit this such that it now begins with:
 "command="/mnt/Data/User_Homes/zfs_replication/cmd.sh",no-port-forwarding,no-agent-forwarding,no-X11-forwarding,no-pty ssh-rsa ..."

+## 9) Local - Setup ZFS delegation
+TODO: write me

 ## 9) Remote - Set up a replication task via the UI as usual
+Ensure that you do NOT use sudo for the replication task.
+TrueNAS will show you a popup with this, where you need to select "Cancel", otherwise this will not work.